Back to top

 Your Individual Rights

-You have the following rights with respect to your health information the Plan maintains.
+You have the following rights with respect to your PHI, as maintained by the Plan.
 These rights are subject to certain limitations, as discussed below.
-This section of the notice describes how you may exercise each individual right.
+This section of the Notice describes how you may exercise each individual right.
+Please call the Leidos Corporate Benefits Department if you have questions about your rights.